Medieval Serfdom of Roman origin

 Buddes under feudal rule until 1805

-As mentioned north Germany remained the last feudal stronghold in Europe both the secular but even more so the ecclesiastic powers clung to the lucrative system – be it in a somewhat softened way – until around 1850, this included the hated heriot tax.
+As mentioned north Germany remained the last feudal stronghold in Europe the secular but even more so the ecclesiastic powers clung to the lucrative system – be it in a somewhat softened way – until around 1850, this included the hated heriot tax.
 Interestingly that in the neighbouring Low Countries most serfs were already manumitted (freed) in the 12th and 13th century.
 For example, in 1285 Margaret of Flanders freed a large number of her serfs.

 My forbears in Wietmarschen still paid these feudal taxes until 1850.